A massive quiescent galaxy in a group environment at $z=4.53$: Inferred physical properties

 An interesting aspect of our quiescent galaxy is that it is currently experiencing ongoing suppression of star formation.
 The prominent Balmer break suggests an evolved stellar population, while the remaining UV continuum as well as the weak [O\,{ II}] emission suggests that the galaxy is not completely quenched yet (Figs. \ref{fig:spec} and \ref{fig:SED}).
 The galaxy has a young luminosity-weighted age, and we must be observing the galaxy close to its primary formation epoch.

 Figure \ref{fig:formz} shows the relationship between the formation redshift $(z_\mathrm{form})$ and observed redshift $(z_\mathrm{spec})$ of massive quiescent galaxies at $z_\mathrm{spec}>3$ collected from the literature.
-The formation redshift is defined by the epoch at which the galaxy formed 50\% of total stellar mass and is roughly corresponds to the epoch at which the galaxy experienced its peak star formation activity.
-This figure shows that massive quiescent galaxies at $z>3$ have a wide range of formation epochs (also confirmed from the QGs at $z<3$: summarized in \citealp{Kalita_2021,Tacchella_2022}).
-Our galaxy is particularly young and its formation redshift is close to the observed redshift.
-In addition, its formation redshift ($z_\mathrm{form}\sim5$) coincides with the inferred formation epoch of massive elliptical galaxies in the local Universe \citep{Thomas2010}.
+The formation redshift is defined by the epoch at which the galaxy formed 50\% of total stellar mass.
+This figure shows that massive quiescent galaxies at $z>3$ have a wide range of formation epochs (also confirmed at $z<3$: summarized in \citealp{Kalita_2021,Tacchella_2022}).
+Our galaxy is young and its formation redshift is close to the observed redshift.
+In addition, its formation redshift ($z_\mathrm{form}\sim5.2$) coincides with the inferred formation epoch of massive elliptical galaxies in the local Universe \citep{Thomas2010}.
 We thus speculate that the galaxy is a forming (or just formed) progenitor of nearby massive ellipticals and a detailed study of the galaxy may provide us with a clue to the quenching physics.
 The other massive quiescent galaxies in the figure are generally older and more time has elapsed between the formation and observed epochs.
 For instance, \cite{carnall_2023} confirm a massive quiescent galaxy at $z_\mathrm{spec}= 4.658$.
 Compared to this galaxy, COSMOS-1047519 is younger and has a higher SFR and larger dust attenuation.
 However, the stellar mass and the peak SFR in its SFH are similar.
 Therefore, our galaxy is similar to the \cite{carnall_2023} galaxy but we are closer to the quenching epoch.

 The young age of our galaxy is likely due to a selection effect; we intentionally targeted the brightest candidate in the $K_s$-band (which covers the Balmer break), and thus we tend to select galaxies with a prominent Balmer break, leading us to young post-starbursts.
 It is interesting that old quiescent galaxies show little dust attenuation ($A_V\sim 0$: e.g., \citealp{carnall_2023,nanayakkara_2022}), while young ones suffer from a larger amount of attenuation ($A_V\sim 0.7$: This work, \citealp{Valentino_2020}).
 This indicates that post-starburst galaxies have residual dust.